tradecloud/tradecloud-sdk-dotnet/object-storage/UploadDocument/README.md

 This example uploads a document to the Tradecloud object storage.

+## Prerequisites

+A Tradecloud user with `buyer` or `supplier` role

 ## Configure

 In the source code:
+- amend authenticationUrl if necessary
-- username on Tradecloud
+- fill in username on Tradecloud
-- password on Tradecloud
+- fill in password on Tradecloud
+- amend sendOrderUrl in necessary
-- path (for example `test.pdf`)
+- fill in document path (for example `test.pdf`)

 ## Run